In This Article

 In my experience, both parties' views on this de-bloating treatment had merit.
 After drenching my puffy body in peppermint, black pepper, and grapefruit, I instantly felt a shivery tingling sensation all over.
 It made me so chilly that it was hard to fall asleep.

 Now, at the risk of sounding excessively gross and gory, what I will say is that when I woke up the next morning, my body was in full… well… emptying mode.
 From the hours of 7:30 a.m. to 9 a.m., the contents of my intestines, both solid and gas, were definitely in the mood to evacuate.

 It sounds like the remedy did exactly what it was supposed to do, and I suppose it did, though the physical results at the end weren't quite as dramatic as I was hoping for.
 There was no dehydration the next day, no headaches, no hangover… and some unwanted bloat sadly remained in my belly.

-However, I would try the elixir again, with juniper instead of peppermint oil next time, and I might try pouring out more of the jojoba oil at the start to make a more potent blend.
+However, I would try the elixir again, with juniper instead of peppermint oil next time, and I might try pouring out up to two tablespoons of the jojoba oil to make a more potent blend and apply just on my abdomen, in a circular motion, at least an hour before bed.”
 Until then, I think my best move is to chip away at my belly problems slowly, cooling it on the booze, overeating, and travel, and making sure to drink lots of water, eat plenty of potassium, and gets tons of sleep.
 Meanwhile, I can supplement my de-bloating regimen with this all-natural elixir.
 After all, it worked to an extent.
-Maybe not overnight, but I suppose the best things in life, like a de-puffed digestive system, are worth waiting for.
+Maybe not overnight, but I suppose the best things in life—like a de-puffed digestive system—are worth waiting for.